Sponsored by Visit Frisco. Photo credit: Visit Frisco.

 Stay, Play, and Vacay

-In case you missed it, this is National Travel and Tourism Week, an annual tradition when travel and tourism professionals across the country unite to celebrate the value travel holds for our economy, businesses, and personal enjoyment.
+This is National Travel and Tourism Week, an annual tradition when travel and tourism professionals across the country unite to celebrate the value travel holds for our economy, businesses, and personal enjoyment.

 In other words, cool cities like Frisco don’t just happen; they’re made.